-- The headteacher - Up to 7 parent Trustees, appointed by the members - Up to 12 community Trustees, appointed by the members - Up to 3 staff Trustees appointed by the members, provided that the maximum number of staff Trustees does not exceed one third of the total number of Trustees - Any Trustees appointed by the Secretary of State for Education
+- The Headteacher - Up to 7 parent trustee selected by the parent body - Up to 12 community trustees, appointed by the Board of Trustees - Up to 3 staff trustees elected by the staff, provided that the maximum number of staff trustees does not exceed one third of the total number of trustees - Any trustees appointed by the Secretary of State for Education

-The term of office for any Trustee is 4 years.
+The term of office for any trustee is 4 years.
 The Headteacher's term of office runs parallel with their term of appointment.
-Subject to remaining eligible to be a particular type of Trustee, any Trustee may be reappointed or re-elected.
+Subject to remaining eligible to be a particular type of trustee, any trustee may be reappointed or reelected.